 Upon successful completion of the courses required for the online graduate certificate program, students will receive a University of Florida certificate from the college in their chosen specialty.

-Domestic and International Applicants
+Admission Requirements for Domestic and International Applicants – Graduate Certificate

-• Please note that starting in Summer 2026, the minimum GPA requirement for the Advanced Forensic DNA Technology certificate will change to 2.5.
+- Starting in Summer 2026, the minimum GPA requirement for the Advanced Forensic DNA Technology certificate will change to 2.5.
 This does not affect the other certificate programs.

-3. Please note that successful completion of the certificate does not guarantee admission to the M.S. program.
+- Please note that successful completion of the certificate does not guarantee admission to the M.S. program.
 The graduate school uses the undergraduate GPA to determine admission into M.S. programs, and courses taken post-baccalaureate cannot be included in this GPA calculation.
 Please email Program Coordinator Roni Militello if you have any questions.

 International Applicants Only